-The Public Service Labour Relations and Employment Board (PSLREB) is responsible for administering the collective bargaining process in the federal public service and in Parliament.
+The Federal Public Sector Labour Relations and Employment Board (FPSLREB) is responsible for administering the collective bargaining process in the federal public service and in Parliament.

 Section 104 identifies two situations under which arbitration may be substituted.
 Section 104(1) allows the employer and the bargaining agent, by agreement in writing, to choose arbitration as the process for the resolution of the dispute.
 It is to be noted that in the case of a separate agency, any such agreement requires the approval of the President of the Treasury Board.